Spiral is a third-person narratively driven exploration game sharing a poetic vision of cognitive degeneration seen from

 It tells the story of Bernard, a man who wishes goodbye one last time to the memories that built him from his early childhood to who he is today.
 The player accompanies him on this journey, bearing witness to his life and remembering for him as his mind slowly unravels into the void.

 The game will be broken down in 4 episodes; each one of them focusing on a different aspect of Bernard’s life.
 The first episode will cover his childhood until he becomes a young adult and his close relation with his family.

 In the first memory, Bernard’s father will teach him how to fish.
 As such, the player will need to help Bernard handle the fishing rod and do the fishing themself.
 In another memory, Bernard and his sister Sophie will need to hide from their mother after causing trouble.
 This segment will transform into a stealth mini-game as they try to avoid being seen or heard.

-There’s a greater variety of segments throughout the game, some of which happen in the later episodes that we’re looking forward to sharing, but we don’t want to spoil the surprise!
+There’s a greater variety of segments throughout the game, some of which happen in the later episodes while Bernard ages and his memory get more affected by the sickness!

 Early in the game, Bernard will reach a spiral staircase, representing his descent in his own mind.
 Surrounded by the void, the player will be invited to accompany him in his descent, gaining access to doors that will open to the memories of our main character.

 Throughout the game, side stories and minor quests will be hidden in the world.
 For those who will choose to complete those small segments, more pieces of the story will be revealed, and elements of ulterior memories may be affected.